You may also like

 The second is the formation of the secessionist Tuareg republic in northern Mali after the fall of Libyan leader Muammar Gaddafi, which was hijacked by Al-Qaeda-linked groups and led to the intervention of France and the ending of the Mali crisis.
 On the security front, the 2011 Arab Spring and the 2012 Mali crisis gave credence to Morocco’s claim of being a bulwark of stability in a region plagued by civil strife in general and the threat of terrorist groups in particular.

-The debate on legality hinges on the complex status of Western Sahara, a UN designated non-self-governing territory.
-While no state recognizes Morocco’s claim to Western Sahara and Morocco thus has no right to the territory’s natural resources under international law, a UN Security Council ruling from 2002 states that drilling in the territory would be legal if it were done for the “benefit of the peoples” living there.
+The debate on legality hinges on the complex status of Western Sahara, an UN-designated non-self-governing territory.
+While no state recognizes Morocco’s claim to Western Sahara and Morocco thus has no right to the territory’s natural resources under international law, an UN Security Council ruling from 2002 states that drilling in the territory would be legal if it were done for the “benefit of the peoples” living there.

 However, the arrival of Kosmos Energy seems to be evidence of the Polisario’s low standing on the international agenda.